Maryland Student Researchers Program

 We suggest printing out these questions before you speak with a potential faculty mentor.
 These questions are based on suggestions from prior Maryland Student Researchers.

-4. Tips on getting the most out of an MSR opportunity:
+4. Get the most out of your experience:

 As a Maryland Student Researcher, you have an opportunity to gain invaluable research skills and experiences.
 MCUR aims for you to be introduced to the research process and to learn more about a field that interests you.
 An added benefit is that you will have a chance to build a relationship with a faculty member outside of the classroom.

 The following are some tips on how to get the most out of your research experience:

 Ask your faculty mentor or a graduate student to explain the larger picture of the project and how it relates to current research in the field.
 Through this you may learn more about your field of interest and the process of research more generally.

 Make a sincere and enthusiastic commitment to your project.
 While some tasks may seem insignificant, careful attention to minor tasks is crucial to any project's success.
 Make sure your mentor knows you appreciate the time he or she spends with you.

 or by topics (e.g., Africa, women’s health, civil war, etc.).
 To increase your chances of finding projects that are a good fit for your interests, conduct multiple searches using a variety of keywords.
 Projects well-suited for your interests may be listed by researchers in colleges or majors other than your own.
 Be aware that you can only search for one key word at a time.